EarthObservationSimulator/instrupy/docs/common_json_objects.rst

 4. :code:`"@type":"Double_Roll_Only"`

 This option is similar to the :code:`Single_Roll_Only` option, except that it allows for definition of two set of roll-ranges (labelled as A and B).
-THis option is useful to model manuever by purely side-looking (which cannot look at the nadir) instruments which may be pointed on either 'side' (i.e. positive roll region and the negative roll region) of the nadir-pointing frame.
+This option is useful to model manuever by purely side-looking (look at the nadir is prohibited) instruments which may be pointed on either 'side' (i.e. positive roll region and the negative roll region) of the nadir-pointing frame.

 .. csv-table:: Expected parameters